mhartz25/mhartz25.github.io/content/posts/books_2023.md

 This book had been on my list for a little while now.
 Reducing my technology use but continuing to use technology in the right way is very important to me, which is why I wrote this(link).
 It's an on-going battle but this book gives some good ideas/practices

+#### Amusing Ourselves to Death by Neil Postman

+I cannot believe this book was written in 1985.
+For the rest of my life whenever 1984 is brought up I will referenece Postman's argument of how it's actually Huxley's Brave New World we should be concerned about.
+Everyone should read this book, however I will say at times it gets pretty in the weeds from a philosophy standpoint which most people might not like.

+#### The Gunslinger by Stephen King

+I liked this, at some point I'll read the rest of the series, but not sure when

+#### How Will You Measure Your Life

+One of the best of the year.
+I think the framing of how overachievers can suddenly find themselves unhappy is effective.
+Many gems in here on how one can structure their life, my favorite: Don't look for a life partner who will make you happy.
+Look for someone *you* want to make happy

+#### World War Z by Max Brooks

+Much different than the movie.
+Interesting narrative structure.
+Other than that, meh